Darshangowda05s/Agrovision-AI/README.md

 Anything outside these six is classified as `Unknown Crop` rather than forced into the nearest match.
 See `docs/01_Project_Scope.md` for why these six were chosen.

-## Licensing

-The source code in this repository will be released under an open-source license.
-The exact license (likely MIT) will be added once the shape of the final repository is settled — specifically, whether trained model weights, or preprocessing scripts tied to restricted-license datasets, end up living in this repo.
-Adding a license file prematurely risks committing to terms before we know what the repo actually contains.

-**No dataset files are included in this repository.** Datasets referenced or ingested by this project remain subject to their own, separate original licenses (CC BY 4.0, CC BY-NC-ND 4.0, etc.) regardless of whatever license this codebase eventually adopts — see `docs/02_Data_Inventory.md` for per-dataset terms and `docs/03_AgroVision_Standards.md` for how license rules are enforced via the `license_tier` manifest column.